-Students at The University of Michigan face demanding mathematics courses required for engineering, physics, computer science, and other STEM majors.
-Courses in the calculus sequence often become major obstacles even for strong students.
+Students at the University of Michigan take demanding mathematics courses required for engineering, physics, computer science, economics, statistics, mathematics, and other quantitative majors.
+Courses like Math 116 Calculus II, Math 215 Multivariable & Vector Calculus, and Math 216 Introduction to Differential Equations often become major obstacles even for strong students.

-University of Michigan Calculus, Differential Equations, and Advanced Math Courses
+University of Michigan Calculus, Differential Equations, and Advanced Mathematics Courses

 • Limits and continuity